 Author: Rich Cohen

-The book is loaded with drama and Cohen does a masterful job of describing the characters thorough research he conducted and via daguerreotype imaging.
-This is when a photograph is taken by an early photographic process employing an iodine sensitized silvered plate and mercury vapor.
+The book is loaded with drama, and Cohen does a masterful job of describing the characters through research he conducted, and via daguerreotype imaging.
+The latter is a process whereby a photograph is taken by an early photographic process employing an iodine sensitized silvered plate and mercury vapor.

-Kevin Cassidy-Professor in the Security, Fire & Emergency Management Department at John Jay College.
-He is also a member of ASIS
+Reviewer: Kevin Cassidy-Professor in the Security, Fire & Emergency Management Department at John Jay College.
+He is also a member of ASIS.